AshTappin/cucumber-training-app/README.md

 ### What is this repository for? ###

 A simple web app which intends to allow users to create and view ToDos.
-It is "incomplete" and contains some partially completed cucumber tests, so this project can used to train up in cucumber.
+It is "incomplete" and contains some partially completed cucumber tests.
+Therefore it can be a good "play project" to practice writing up and designing an app using cucumber.

 ### How do I get set up? ###